Recipient Hemovigilance

 Revised TACO Definition

 The revised transfusion associated circulatory overload (TACO) definition (2018) developed and validated by the International Society of Blood Transfusion (ISBT) working party on Haemovigilance in collaboration with the International Haemovigilance Network (IHN) and AABB, is now available online and results of the formal validation have been published (The Lancet Haematology, 2019).
 The revised definition is applicable to cases that occur up to 12 hours after transfusion.
 Combinations of signs and symptoms which can add up to meet the surveillance diagnostic criteria will help qualify cases where there may be no chest x-ray and/or record of elevated BNP concentrations as TACO.
-Notes on signs and symptoms and didactic table listing of key features has been added to assist in making diagnosis.
+Notes on signs and symptoms and didactic table listing of key features have been added to assist in making diagnosis.
 The revision group emphasizes that the chief priority is to adopt standard reporting criteria, which will enable professionals to raise awareness of TACO and lead to improved reporting, research and reduction of transfusion complications.

 Transfusion-associated circulatory overload (TACO) Definition (2018)